 The easiest garden for a first-time gardener to start with is a fall garden.
 One advantage is you can get your garden established without battling the challenges of the Texas sun and heat.
 Start small at first.
 You can expand your garden later.

 Remember only choose varieties of plants for this region regardless of whether they are vegetables or landscape plantings for gardening success.
 Doing a raised bed and need soil?
 Try our Texas Pure Planting Mix, a nice blend of soil and compost for a nurturing beginning.
-A step up from this product is our Powerful Potting Mix but you have to order it in advance if you need bulk.
-It includes shale and worm castings to add an extra boost of minerals and nutrition.
+A step up from this product is our Powerful Potting Mix, it includes shale and worm castings to add an extra boost of minerals and nutrition.

 We’d love to watch your garden grow.
 Feel free to share photos with us on our Texas Pure Products Facebook page.
 It’s a great place to learn about upcoming gardening classes, plant sales and other gardening resources.
 Happy planting!